Magellan Magellan

 Housing

 Apartment.
-Lapland University of Applied Sciences does not have dormitories; instead, exchange students can apply for accommodation from DAS, which offers affordable student housing.
-Apartments are furnished and monthly costs vary according to the type of the accommodation, normally between 290-330 EUR per month.
+Exchange students can apply for accommodation from the student housing association called DAS, which offers affordable student housing.
+Apartments are furnished and monthly costs vary according to the type of the accommodation, normally start at 350 EUR per month.
 For more information on housing in Rovaniemi, click here.

 Meals